tobyhodges/fair-research-software/episodes/08-code-correctness.md

 -   Run the function we want to test - the target function with known inputs
 -   Compare the output to known, valid results
--   Raises an error if the function’s actual output does not match the expected output
+-   Raise an error if the function’s actual output does not match the expected output
 -   Are recorded in a test script that can be re-run on demand.